 Additionally, wouldn’t it be a better planet if the amount of fossil fuels needed to supply the world with plastics were also reduced?
 This type of future is possible.
-In fact, we are now in the early days of plastic manufacturing technology that will one day take us to an even better, cleaner, and healthier future for the environment and all living things.
+In fact, we are now in the early stages of plastic manufacturing technology that will soon take us to an even better, cleaner, and healthier future for the environment.

 Mechanical Recycling has Dominated